STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 9.4 Late payment charge

-If you have not paid your bill by the payment due date, you will be billed for late payment charge on your next bill computed at the prevailing rate of 27.80% per annum, calculated daily from the date of transaction until receipt of full payment.
+If you have not paid your bill by the payment due date, you will be billed a late payment charge on your next bill computed at the prevailing rate of 27.80% per annum, calculated daily from the date of transaction until receipt of full payment.

 10. METERS